OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 See also: [Common API](#common-api).

-## Content delivery network (CDN)

-A **content delivery network** or **CDN** is a distributed network of servers and data centers.
-It typically provides higher resource availability and performance when compared to a single server or data center.

 ## client

 In the Office Add-ins documentation, **client** typically refers to an Office application.
 The Office applications, or clients, that support Office Add-ins are Excel, OneNote, Outlook, PowerPoint, Project, Visio, and Word.